Imagine being able to reduce the power consumption of deep learning chips by several orders of magnitude. We did this 15 years ago.

 There was also significant press coverage: Wired12, The Register13, Reuters14, The Flash Memory Summit15, Phys Org16, The Bulletin17, Chip Estimate18, KD Nuggets19.

-The main innovation involved taking advantage of the fact that weights and activations in deep learning models can be represented by (quantized into) 8-bit numbers without causing any issues.
+The main innovation involved taking advantage of the fact that weights and activations in deep learning models can be represented by (quantized into) 7-bit numbers without causing problems.

-The noise we observed in our circuits, was about 128th of our 1.8V power supply, so we could essentially replace a 7-wire digital bus with a single wire carrying analog current.
+The noise we observed in our circuits, was about 128th of our 1.8V power supply, so we could replace an 8-wire digital bus with a single wire carrying analog current.
 (In practice we used a differential pair – 2 wires – to represent our analog value more robustly.)

-Dropping from seven wires to two wires doesn’t seem like a big enough win to justify the effort of designing analog circuits?
+Dropping from eight wires to two wires doesn’t seem like a big enough win to justify the effort of designing analog tensor processors?
 Furthermore, the win gets even slimmer if you have decided you can quantize your weights and activations down to two bits.
 In that case we simply replaced two digital wires with two analog wires!
+Definitely not worth the trouble!
 So why bother?

 The real win (about 10x in ops per Joule) came from two things:

-- You get to use fewer transistors in the multiply accumulate.
-Instead of a few thousand digital transistors needed to multiply two 8-bit numbers, we could use just 6 transistors.
+- You get to use fewer transistors in the multiply-and-add.
+The main kind of math that deep learning processors need to do is multiplication and addition.
+Instead of a few thousand transistors needed to multiply two 8-bit digital numbers, we could use just 6 transistors to multiply two analog numbers.
 500x fewer!
-A 2-bit multiply-accumulate would still require around 100 digital transistors.
-This is still a 16x win in transistor count for the analog version!

-- Less intense switching provided significant additional advantage.
+- Less intense switching is low power.
 On average our analog wires were not switching between 0 and 1, they were varying between intermediate current values.

 In the digital version, switching our wires from 1.8V to 0V and back again dissipates the majority of power in our processor.
 On any given digital wire, this happens about half of the times that the processor’s clock ticks.

-By contrast, in the analog version, because of the statistical distribution of weights and activations around 0, on average the currents in our analog wires did not change values nearly as much.
+By contrast, in the analog version, because of the statistical distribution of weights and activations around 0, on average the currents in our analog wires did not change as widely nor abruptly.

 Would all of this still work in a modern 1nm semiconductor chips?
 One would have to try it to find out for certain, but it’s fairly likely to still work.
 If the noise floor in chips have not changed very significantly, then dropping the power supply from 1.8V to 0.5V would still provide us with 5 bits of analog resolution to represent weights and activations.
 5-bits should still be adequate for today’s deep learning quantization.

-In 2010, a small % of the world’s computing workloads involved deep learning.
+In 2010, a small percentage of the world’s computing workloads involved deep learning.
 Today deep learning work loads are becoming a driver for global energy consumption.
-There is talk of deep learning compute consuming the equivalent of dozens of Manhattans.
-Even less than a 10x win matters even more today than it did then.
-In addition, we are increasingly interested in deep learning chips within our portable devices, where again a 5-10x could be the difference between an incredibly smart phone and a smart phone of only middling intelligence.
+There is talk of AI (deep learning) data centers consuming the equivalent of dozens of Manhattans of electricity.
+A 10x efficiency win matters even more today than it did then!

 - In a factor graph computing belief propagation, we could have, for example, a softAND gate with incident edges A, B, C. Logically, C = AND(A,B), which yields the tensor or “factor” computation p_C = \sum_{A,B,C} \delta(C-AND(A,B)) p_A p_B.